anoonD/MonoMux/README.md

 To merge the files, you need `mkvmerge` installed on your computer.
 On Arch Linux you can install this with `pacman -S mkvtoolnix-cli`.
 I'm not sure what the instillation process is on other Linux distros or MacOS.
+If you're on Windows...
+I'm not sure how usable WSL is for something like this.

 This script also uses `seq`, which while ubiquitous is not POSIX, so I may as well mention it.